How Fledge Works

 Simplify your payday

-The fewer manual items on your payday list, the easier it is.
-Set up direct deposit splits to auto-route savings where possible.
+The fewer transfers on payday, the easier it is.
+Consider direct deposit splits so some savings move automatically.

 Review monthly, not daily